 Homework books will be sent out and should not return to school at all.

-Reading records are to be returned to school every Friday and will then return home on Monday/ Tuesday.
 Please remind your adult to ask you questions about the text you have read or retell the story you have read.
+Use a dictionary to find the meaning of new words too.

 If you do not return your reading record and book on Friday, please wait until the following Friday to hand in, due to current guidelines.